Frequently Asked Questions

 Do I need special equipment or software to be an online student?

-You will need access to a computer with an Internet connection.
-The course platform is Sakai, and it operates within your browser such as Chrome or Firefox.
+You will need access to a computer with an internet connection.
+The course platform is Canvas, and it operates within your browser such as Chrome or Firefox.
 Some courses require additional software.
 For example, Microsoft Word is required in some courses to complete certain assignments.
 You may also need to download and install certain plug-ins or other free software (Adobe Acrobat, for example).

 Do I need special technical skills to access online courses?

 We recommend that students have a strong comfort level using the computer and navigating the internet.
 Common skills when taking an online course include using email, attaching files, and downloading files from the internet.